Compressive Sampling of Ensembles of Correlated Signals: Introduction

+Observe that both $\mX$, and hence $\mC$ inherit the correlation structure of the ensemble $\mX_c(t)$.
+Before moving on, observe that \eqref{eq:lowrankensemble}, and \eqref{eq:Signaltx} impose an $R$, and $B$ dimensional subspace structure on $\mX$, where $\mbox{rank}(\mX) = \min(R,B+1)$.
+If $R \geq B+1$ then we can take $R = B+1$ with the underlying independent signals in $\mS_c(t)$ being the known sinusoids at frequencies $\omega = 0, 1, 2, \ldots , B$.
+However, we are interested in the more pertinent and challenging case of $R < B+1$.
+In this case, the underlying independent signals in $\mS_c(t)$ are not known in advance, and the main contribution of this paper is to leverage this unknown correlation structure in $\mX_c(t)$ to reduce the sampling rate.
+Lastly, in the interest of readability of our technical results, we assume without loss of generality that $W \geq M$, that is, the bandwidth of the signals is greater than the number of signals.

 Same correlated signal model was considered in \cite{ahmed2015compressive} for compressive sampling of multiplexed signals.
-Two multiplexing architectures were proposed and for each a sampling theorem was proved that dictated minimum number of samples for exact recovery of the signal ensemble.
+Two multiplexing architectures were proposed and for each, a sampling theorem was proved that dictated minimum number of samples for exact recovery of the signal ensemble.
 This paper presents sampling architectures, where we use a separate ADC for each channel and rigorously prove that ADCs can operate at roughly the optimal sampling rate to guarantee signal recovery.
 Other types of correlated signal models have been exploited previously to achieve gains in the sampling rate.
 For example, \cite{hormati2010distributed} shows that two signals related by a sparse convolution kernel can be reconstructed jointly at a reduced sampling rate.
-The signal model in \cite{baron2009distributed} considers multiple signals all of which live in a fixed subspace spanned by a subset of the basis functions of a known basis, and provides some abstract results that show that the sampling rate required to successfully recover the signals scales with the number of basis functions used in the construction of the signals.
+The signal model in \cite{baron2009distributed} considers multiple signals residing in a fixed subspace spanned by a subset of the basis functions of a known basis, and shows that the sampling rate to successfully recover the signals scales with the number of basis functions used in the construction of the signals.
 In this paper, we also show that the sampling rate scales with the number of independent latent signals but we do this without the knowledge of the basis.
 For a more applied treatment of the results with similar flavor as in \cite{baron2009distributed}, we refer the reader to \cite{mishali11xasub,mishali2009blind,mishali2011xampling}.